Class action attorneys investigating deceptive banking practices & reviewing unfair bank overdraft fee claims

 Customers should be able to reasonably expect that their transactions will be processed chronologically — not highest to lowest, which makes each transaction more likely to overdraw an account and churn profit for a bank.

 When you pursue legal action due to unfair overdraft practices, you are not alone.
 These types of cases often grow into class action lawsuits that can potentially help every account holder across the nation.
-Not only can you claim back overdraft fees that are found to be deceptive, you can also help prevent this kind of treatment from negatively impacting others.

 The Lyon Firm has the experience, resources, and dedication to take on difficult and emotional cases.
 Joe Lyon is an experienced Cincinnati Class Action Lawyer with proven success in representing individuals and plaintiffs in all fifty states.